ChantalD29/Milestone-Project-1/README.md

 4. Click on the Pages link
 5. In the Sources section > chose "main" from the dropdown select branch menu > select "root" from the dropdown select folder menu
 6. Click save and your live website will be now deployed at the URL indicated.

-# Programs Used
-- Balsamiq - To create wireframes
-- Git - For version control
-- GitPod - To write, edit and save code
-- GitHub - To save and store files for the website
-- Font Awesome - To add icons
-- Google Fonts - To import fonts
-- Canva - To create the website logo

 # Credits
 ## Content